imixs/imixs-workflow/src/site/markdown/deployment/tomee.md

 ## Setup Security

-To run Imixs-Worklfow you need to authenticate against your application with one of the Imixs Access Roles.
+To run Imixs-Workflow you need to authenticate against your application with one of the Imixs Access Roles.

 So fist create a user role in tomcat-users.xml (conf folder)